- Home

 English and Maths are essential areas that we strive to progress throughout our curriculum to improve overall accessibility for learners in adult life.
 We will challenge individuals but will not be exclusively governed by academic qualifications.
 We work with the student, parents and carers to decide what types of qualification or course would be most beneficial for the future.
 We aim to raise functional capability in English and Maths through a broad curriculum that teaches key life skills, as well as widening experiences and outlooks.

-Where pupils have capacity to increase their grade at GCSE level for English and Maths, we will work on discrete concepts to facilitate accessing the qualification if this is deemed an appropriate route by the student, parents/carers and practitioners.
+Where pupils have capacity to increase their grade at Entry Level and GCSE for English and Maths, we will work on discrete concepts to facilitate accessing the qualification if this is deemed an appropriate route by the student, parents/carers and practitioners.
+The accreditations we cover range from Entry Level 1 to GCSE.
+Students are entered for these in Year 13, giving them the opportunity to focus on literacy and numeracy life skills in Year 14.

 Communication is embedded throughout the curriculum.
 Pupils are encouraged and supported in the use of fluent, fully structured sentences in all areas of life and are exposed to a variety of reading materials including fiction, non-fiction and current affairs.
 Pupils also develop their communication and reading skills in diverse settings such as at work experience, in social situations, when shopping and during travel.

-All pathways benefit from a “Family Day” which comprises of two elements.
+All students benefit from a “Family Day” which comprises of two elements.
 The first element focuses on money, travel, food preparation and shopping.
 Students visit areas of our local community, engaging in shopping trips and shopping for the required ingredients.
-Students then practise health, safety and hygiene within a food preparation environment and become confident in preparing and serving food to others.
 They develop an understanding that diet is integral in remaining a healthy young adult.
-The second element is class-based and focuses on RSE topics, the Wheel of Independence and becoming Mental Health Champions.
+The second element is class-based and focuses on the Wheel of Independence, which is designed to develop life skills such as laundry and self-care, and becoming Mental Health Champions.

-Our curriculum also strives to ensure that our young people are well-rounded and prepared to lead meaningful, diverse and full lives within society.
+We strive to ensure that our young people are well-rounded and prepared to lead meaningful, diverse and full lives within society.
 We ensure this through, amongst others, the delivery of our active leisure sessions, which take place once a week and focus on being healthy.
 Students can choose to go to a local gym, provide horse care at a local stable, go on wellbeing walks or join our Dance Club.
-We also ensure we teach a range of leisure and hobbies through our Projects at the end of each year.
+We also ensure we teach a range of leisure and hobbies through our projects at the end of each year.
 Projects focus on current affairs, to widen our young peoples' worlds, and the development of creative skills, so they can learn a range of hobbies and artistic skills.

 Pathway 1